ibldzn/ibldzn.github.io/_posts/2021-04-08-disabling-dying-walk-kiwami.md

 ---

-Now that we got what we wanted all that's left is to "finish up", we could just leave the bytepatch we just did, but that's such a "hacky" way to do it, let's make a DLL that will hook `should_dying_walk` and returning false everytime.
+Now that we got what we wanted all that's left is to make the game execute what we want, we could just dump the process with the bytepatch we just did, but that's such a "hacky" way to do it especially for game hacking, let's make a DLL that will hook `should_dying_walk` and returning false everytime.

 I'm using [minhook](https://github.com/TsudaKageyu/minhook) library for this